pviswanathan/ChromeAutoTextExpander/README.md

 It basically keeps track of any consecutive keystrokes within 500ms or since the last space character you typed, and checks to see if the series of keystrokes matches any of a number of custom shortcuts you may have defined, and will then replace and expand the text in the field if it matches anything.

+Known Issues:
+ - Sometimes the last space will not show up even if you put it into the expanded text.
+ - I can't seem to get this to work in Google Docs, no matter what I try.
+T_T

 Technologies used:
  - jQuery
  - Chrome's Sync Storage (shortcuts are synced across browsers)